Description

 The Afan Forest Mountain Bike Centre can be found in South Wales.
-Afan is made up three bases.
-The first is Afan Forest Visitors centre itself where the Y Wall, The Penhydd, Blue Scar and the Rookie start from.
+Afan is made up of four bases.
+The first is the Afan Forest Visitors centre itself where the Y Wall, The Penhydd, Blue Scar and the Rookie start from.
 The second is the Glyncorrwg Ponds mountain bike trail centre a little down the road where The White's Level, Blade and Skyline start from.
-The third is new and is the Afan Bike Park with it's numerous short downhill progressive runs.
+The third is the Afan Bike Park with its numerous short downhill progressive runs.
+Finally there is Afan Masts the off-piste unofficial base.

 Together these three bases offer mountain bike riders trails and lines for all abilities.
 In total there are eight main trails covering one black, four reds, another blue with red sections, one green and a bike park.

 The Rookie (Green)

-Blue Scar (Blue section) & Penhydd (Red Section)
+Blue Scar (Blue) & Penhydd (Red)

 The White's Level (Red with Black option)